Creating a local historic district can

 neighborhoods where many older homes still have most of their original architectural

 integrity.
-Of course a commercial, civic, or entertainment district also can be considered historical.
+Of course a commercial, civic, or entertainment district also can be considered historical, as well as a park, ship, and many other types of features.
+Here we focus on districts.

 At last count, there were at least 2,300 such designations within the U.S. Most countries have some version of the listed properties idea.
 Usually most of a neighborhood in the U.S. must be at least 50 years old for consideration, although local standards could require fewer or more years.